sidsaurav/authocate-server/readme.md

 - User Authentication: Effortlessly handle user registration and login with secure password hashing using **bcrypt** and **JWT**-based authentication.

 - Custom Protected Routes: You will be getting a **middleware** function to add your own protected routes and check whether the user is logged in and valid, ensuring only authenticated users can access that.

+- Custom User Schema: As one size can't fit all, one schema can't meet all requirement.
+Now you can create userSchema as per your own requirement and pass it as an argument, or use our default user schema.

 - Rate Limiting: Protect your application from brute-force attacks and potential security threats by limiting the number of requests per IP address.